This topic covers workspace management commands for the Postman CLI.

 Skip all confirmation prompts.

-The .postman/workflows.yaml file contains the synchronization settings for collections generated from specifications and specifications generated from a collection.
-When you run the postman workspace push command, it uses those settings to synchronize changes between a specification and collection to the cloud.
+The .postman/workflows.yaml file stores the links and their settings for collections generated from specifications and specifications generated from a collection.
+When you run the postman workspace push command, it pushes the link, the link’s settings, and any changes to them to the cloud.

 The system creates the workflows.yaml file when: